freenas/freenas-docs/userguide/storage.rst

 Encryption
 ^^^^^^^^^^

-.. note:: %brand% supports `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__
+.. note:: %brand% uses `GELI <https://www.freebsd.org/cgi/man.cgi?query=geli>`__
   full disk encryption for ZFS volumes.
-This type of encryption is primarily intended to protect data against the risks of data being read or copied when the system is powered down, when the pool is locked, or in the event of physical theft.
+This type of encryption is primarily intended to protect data against the risks of data being read or copied when the system is powered down, when the pool is locked, or in the event of physical theft of disks.

-  Because data cannot be read without the key, encrypted disks containing sensitive data can also be safely removed, reused, or discarded, without secure wiping or physical destruction of the magnetic platters.
+  Because data cannot be read without the key, encrypted disks containing sensitive data can be safely removed, reused, or discarded without secure wiping or physical destruction of the media.

   The encryption scheme is **not** designed to protect against unauthorized software access when the pool is already unlocked.
-Ensure that only authorized users have access to the web-ui and that proper permissions are set on shares, if sensitive data is stored on the system.
+Before sensitive data is stored on the system, ensure that only authorized users have access to the |web-ui| and that permissions with appropriate restrictions are set on shares.

 In %brand%, entire disks and pools are encrypted, not individual filesystems.
 Each disk in an encrypted volume contains an unencrypted partition table identifying the location